 Hang Tibetan Prayer Flags Like a Local

-Tibetans believe that the prayer flags, written with Buddhist mantra and hung at the mountain passes, can spread the blessings to their owners and to infinite space as the wind blows them.
-So, as you pass these mountain passes, not forget to hang your auspicious prayer flags and pray for your family and friends.
+Tibetans believe that the prayer flags, written with Buddhist mantras and hung at the mountain passes, can spread blessings to their owners and to infinite space as the wind blows them.
+So, as you pass these mountain passes, do not forget to hang your auspicious prayer flags and pray for your family and friends.

 Enjoyed Turquoise Lake Yamdrok or A Yak Ride